collamaf/SimDaVinci/README_DaVinci.md

 2018.12.11 by MorettiR
 - Fixed error in geometry relative to the source.
-- Fixed error in PrimaryGeneratorAction relativo to GaSet 3
+- Fixed error in PrimaryGeneratorAction relativo to GaSet 3.

+2018.12.12 by MorettiR
+- Fixed error in geometry relative to the dimension of the dummy2 in GaSet3.
+- Fixed error in geometry relative to the dimension of the absorber in GaSet3.

 ## TO DO's